platypusllc/firmware/Introduction/_posts/2012-12-20-quickstart.md

 1. Open Airboat Setup Application,
     1. Delete Airboat Bluetooth MAC Address, then type 00
     1. This will bring up the MAC Address of the Bluetooth Device that the phone is currently connected to.
 Click that address.
-    1. Then click the “Off” button (this actually turns it on, and changes the status to “On”)
+    1. Then click the "Off" button (this actually turns it on, and changes the status to "On")
-    1. If you have properly done all of the steps so far, then the IP address of the phone should appear under the UDP Address label (below the “On” button).
+    1. If you have properly done all of the steps so far, then the IP address of the phone should appear under the UDP Address label (below the "On" button).
     1. Write down IP address, including the port # (the port is always 11411) **Note:** if you only ever use the same phone and the same boat, you can skip this step.
 1. Verify Connections